On progressive sharpening, flat minima and generalisation: Related work

+Finally, we note that among other generalisation studies in the literature, ours is most closely related to \cite{maetal} which exploits properties of the data distribution to prove a generalisation bound.
+Our bound is also related to \cite{bartlett2, bubeck, sulam}, which recognise sensitivity to input perturbations as key to generalisation.
+Like \cite{weima}, our work in addition formalises the intuitive idea that the empirical Jacobian norm regulates generalisation \cite{drucker, hoffman, novak2018sensitivity}.
+Further study of our ansatz in relation to the edge of stability phenomenon \cite{coheneos} may be of utility to algorithmic stability approaches to generalisation \cite{bousquet, hardt, charles, kuzborskij, bassily}.

 \textbf{Progressive sharpening and edge of stability:} The effect of learning rate $\eta$ on loss sharpness has been understood to some extent for several years \cite{wudynamicalstability}.
 In \cite{coheneos}, this relationship was attended to for deep networks with a rigorous empirical study which showed that, after an initial period of sharpness increase during training called \emph{progressive sharpening}, the sharpness increase halted at around $2/\eta$ and oscillated there while loss continued to decrease non-monotonically, a phase called \emph{edge of stability}.
 These phenomena show that the typical assumptions made in theoretical work, namely that the learning rate is always smaller than twice the reciprocal of the sharpness \cite{zhu, du1, du2, macdonald}, do not hold in practice.
-Consequently, significant work has since been conducted to understand these phenomena \cite{lyu1, leeeos, aroraeos, wangeos, zhueos, ahneos}, with \cite{damianeos} showing in particular that edge of stability is a universal phenomenon arising from a third-order stabilising effect that must be taken into account when the sharpness grows above $2/\eta$.
-In contrast, progressive sharpening is not universal, and has been observed mainly in the context of neural networks.
+Significant work has since been conducted to understand these phenomena \cite{lyu1, leeeos, aroraeos, wangeos, zhueos, ahneos}, with \cite{damianeos} showing in particular that edge of stability is a universal phenomenon arising from a third-order stabilising effect that must be taken into account when the sharpness grows above $2/\eta$.
+In contrast, progressive sharpening is not universal; it is primarily observed only in genuinely deep neural networks.
 Although it has been correlated to growth in the norm of the output layer \cite{wangeos}, the cause of progressive sharpening has so far remained mysterious.
 The mechanism we propose is the first account of which we are aware for a \emph{cause} of progressive sharpening.